 Throughout March and April 2022, the institute undertook a series of non-attributed interviews with 11 CMS partners to influence and shape this research.
 These interviews explored with partners the issues related to the topics of International Scotland and provided direction for analysis.

-Since then, the Institute have produced an analytical report setting out the evidence base of Scotland on the international stage.
+In November 2022, the Institute published an analytical report setting out the evidence base of Scotland on the international stage and reflecting on the key barriers and enablers of Scotland's global success.